bezurn004/Obsi-Forge-Apedia/Sundered Ilses/Chapter1 - Gameplay/1 - Adevntures Among the Isles.md

 > You visit a port city with a war prize, a captured frigate, in tow.
 You offload the value 4 vessel to a black market shipbroker, and add a new entry (“coin paid for captured frigate”) to your ledger, giving it a value of 3.

 Not all resources are in demand in all places.
 An inland village has little need of a ship.
 A rare curio may require a very particular buyer.
-If you’re not sure if a ledger item is spendable or exchangeable at a specific location, [[MV_Ask the Oracle|Ask the Oracle (move)]].
+If you’re not sure if a ledger item is spendable or exchangeable at a specific location, [[4 - Moves#ASK THE ORACLE|Ask the Oracle]].

 ### WANT SOMETHING SIMPLER?
 If you prefer not to fuss with individual items in a ledger, you can keep a running total for your treasury.
 When you claim an item, add its value to the total.
 When you spend, barter, or sacrifice a portion of your treasury, reduce your total.
 Alternatively, you can treat any readily spendable resources such as coins as a lump sum, and save the ledger for unique items of note.